Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/swagger/README.md

-# Azure Purview for Python
+# Azure WebPubsub for Python

 > see https://aka.ms/autorest